What Is Lortab Used For?

-- Changes in priorities – abusing the drug takes precedence over everything else.
+- Changes in priorities—abusing the drug takes precedence over everything else.

 As touched on previously, if you use Lortab for an extended period of time, your body will begin to build up a tolerance to the drug.
 Once the body builds this tolerance, users find themselves needing to take more and more of the drug to achieve the same high.
-It’s important to note that the phenomenon of opiate tolerance is so pervasive, that you can become tolerant to Lortab, even if you are taking your Lortab as prescribed.
+It’s important to note that the phenomenon of opiate tolerance is so pervasive that you can become tolerant to Lortab even if you are taking your Lortab as prescribed.

 It could be a strong warning sign of impending dependency if, while taking Lortab as prescribed, you feel like your body has become used to the Lortab.
-If this has occurred, it would be advisable to contact your doctor to let them know, and to further discuss your options.
+If this has occurred, it would be advisable to contact your doctor to let them know and to further discuss your options.

-Lortab Withdrawal Treatment
+Lortab Withdrawal Symptoms and Detox

 If you are addicted to Lortab and want help, check yourself into a drug addiction rehabilitation center.
 After you’ve been evaluated, the center will start your detox process.
 This process allows the body to break free from its long-standing toxic influences.

 Lortab Addiction Treatment

 Once you’ve safely detoxed under medical supervision, your treatment will generally shift to helping you gain the skills and insight you need to maintain your recovery.
 This may include elements such as therapy, family counseling, and involvement in 12-step recovery programs such as NA.

 Inpatient and outpatient rehab programs provide safe environments where people struggling with substance misuse can learn about the nature of addiction and begin their journeys to lasting recovery.